Antique Appliance Restoration Process

 Our complete restoration process is a labor intensive effort.
 The average vintage refrigerator takes approximately 84 hours to restore.
 The average time spent on gas or electric stoves involves some 78 hours of work.
 Although, we have undertaken projects that required as many as 140 hours to complete, each appliance we restore is a piece of our American heritage and fully deserving of our attention.
 Therefore we take the time necessary to give you the final project that you expect.
 As each appliance we restore is different, the above process includes the general steps each project will go through.
 We’re happy to discuss the details of your project’s restoration with you, so please feel free to contact us with any questions that you have.

-As of January 2015, we had approximately 65 antique appliances under contract for restoration.
-At that time, our schedule was booked out for 12-15 months for gas stoves, 18-20 months for refrigerators, and 9 months for electric stoves.
+As of September, 2022, we had approximately 250 antique appliances under contract for restoration.
+As of this date, our schedule is booked out 18-20 months for gas stoves, 58-60 months for refrigerators, and 18 months for electric stoves.
 For an updated restoration schedule, please contact our office.
 If you can’t wait to have an appliance restored, be sure to check our “Featured Items” section as periodically we have a few items that has been restored and are available for immediate shipment.